en-mac/maritime-equipment-simulator/README.md

 ### Simulator

-The simulator generates random sensor data values and assigns an alert level based on the value.
-If the value is above 90, the alert level is set to "high"; otherwise, it is set to "none".
-The data is then published to a RabbitMQ queue.
+The simulator generates random salinity values between 30 and 40.
+Alert levels are set as follows:

+* low if the value is below 33.
+* normal if the value is between 33 and 37.
+* high if the value is above 37.

+This data is then published to a RabbitMQ queue.
+Two instances of the simulator run in parallel, each with a different period for generating data.

 ### Processor

-The processor consumes messages from the RabbitMQ queue, processes the sensor data, and inserts it into the PostgreSQL database.
-Each record includes the sensor value, alert level, creation timestamp, and the simulator ID that generated the data.
+The processor consumes messages from the RabbitMQ queue, processes the salinity data, and stores it in a PostgreSQL database.
+Each record includes the salinity value, alert level, creation timestamp, and the simulator ID that generated the data.

 This setup allows for simulating a real-time data processing pipeline using Docker containers, RabbitMQ, and PostgreSQL.